Staff applications for 2024 will open soon!

 Most first-year staff start as "cabin counselors."
 We don't actually have cabins (we sleep in a dorm), but we call it that anyway.
 Cabin counselors are assigned a set group of campers with whom they work throughout the day and for whom they are primarily responsible.
 You'll get to know these campers pretty well and will guide them, help them, and resolve minor issues with them.
 You'll have help from your fellow cabin counselors and from senior staff.

 Additionally, our senior staff usually includes: the Camp Director, the Assistant Camp Director, the Medical Officer, the Program Officer, and the Firefly Coordinator.
-We will often recruit a first-year counselor to the role of Medical Officer (assuming they have the qualifications necessary), but we rarely if ever hire first-year staff to the other roles.
+We will often recruit a first-year counselor to the role of Medical Officer (assuming they have the qualifications necessary), but we rarely hire first-year staff to the other roles.
 You need to get to know camp first!
 If you are a first-year staff member and are interested in these roles, please express that to the Camp Director for consideration.

 How are cabin counselors assigned to their camper groups?